Join us for the first cohort:

 a community for life

-You’ll find other people who recognize the kind of building you're trying to do, who speak the same vocabulary, who get the references without needing them explained.
-By the end of the three months, some of them are people you text when something cracks.
-Some become collaborators, some become the first readers of whatever you make next, some are friends for life.
-The cohort closes, but the relationships will keep going.
+By the end of the cohort, some of them are people you text when something cracks open.
+Some become collaborators.
+Some become the first readers of whatever you make next.
+Some become friends for life.
+The cohort closes, but the relationships don't.
 Most of the strongest regenerative work being built right now is being built in rooms like this.
+Yours starts here.

-By the end of Marea, the work that felt cloudy becomes specific.You can name what you're making, who it serves, how the money moves through it, what it gives back to the living world, and what makes it yours.
+By the end of Marea, the work that felt cloudy gets specific.
+You’ll have a regenerative business model where you can name and measure what you're making, who it serves, how the money moves through it, what it gives back to the living world, and what makes it unmistakably yours.
 The vague sense you arrived with becomes architecture.
-You stop describing your work in language borrowed from other people's businesses and start describing it in the language that's actually true to it.
-The way forward stops being a feeling and becomes something you can move with.
+You stop describing your work in language borrowed from other people's businesses and start describing it in the language that's actually true to it, the kind of language that makes the right people lean in and ask, wait, say more.
+You can finally express your work in one breath without flattening it.

 the inherited rulebook out of your nervous system

 You carry the same logic most of us carry: grow infinitely, produce constantly, accumulate as proof of worth.
 When we finish, the logic isn't running you anymore.
-You stop measuring the week by how productive you were and start measuring it by what you experienced.
-You raise your prices because undercharging stopped feeling honest.
+You stop measuring the week by how productive you were and start measuring it by what you experienced.You raise your prices because undercharging stopped feeling honest.
 Your launches stop feeling like sprints and start feeling like tides.
 Monday morning dread loosens because work stops being the thing happening to you and starts being your offer to the world and yourself.

 why imagination?